-The Van Andel Millennial Board is a 14-member student board consisting of one presidentially-selected student from each Michigan Colleges Foundation member campus and was created to engage students and their respective colleges and universities in MCF’s work.
+The Van Andel Millennial Board is a 14-member student board consisting of one presidentially-selected student from each Michigan Colleges Alliance member campus and was created to engage students and their respective colleges and universities in MCF’s work.
 An endowed gift from the David and Carol Van Andel Foundation funded the creation of the Van Andel Millennial Board.

 The 2013-2014 Van Andel Millennial Board

 Megan Vandekerkhove | Adrian College

 Marissa Cloutier | Albion College

 Josh Spratt | Alma College

 Ashley Fraley | Hope College